danxfreeman/precision_ag/README.md

 5.)
 Test model with `pred = pipeline_test(...)`.

 * modelID: modelID returned by `pipeline_train`
-* stress_test, ns_test: paths to test set zip files
+* stress_test, ns_test: paths to zip files containing stress and no_stress test set images
 * pred_save: path to directory where image-level predictions will be saved
 * trained: path to directory to which images will be moved to after use (set `trained=''` if you do not want to move images)